MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

   A: Moonala aims for full functionality, including OAuth2, despite websites and
            google blocking and not supporting certain functions through webview.
            98.9% of the time everything will work.
-When it doesn't, the unchained tabs(compatibility mode) are designed to work 100% of the time. <br>Useful for sites that get overzealous with their tracking requirements. -See Bold Text-<br> The defaults are set to a relaxed private that is still very private if
+When needed, the unchained tabs(compatibility mode) are designed to work 100% of the time. <br>Useful for sites that get overzealous with their tracking requirements. -See Bold Text-<br> The defaults are set to a relaxed private that is still very private if